narcisoyu/Institutional-and-news-media-tweet-dataset-for-COVID-19-social-science-research/README.md

 First data collection at March 12, 2020 (updated on my PC every week).
 This means the first time I collect the most recent 3200 tweets (official limits) of all the target accounts, then update weekly.

+V1.2: update data from April 9 to April 15.
+      New added: EU_leadership (@BorisJohnson, @EmmanuelMacron, @GiuseppeconteIT, @sanchezcastejon) New added: election_us (@BernieSanders, @JoeBiden, @realDonaldTrump, @POTUS) New added: national_gov_foreign_office (you can see this as a huge update to the previous gov file, which include 14                      European/US/Chinese government/foreign office accounts)
+      Minor changes: @globaltimesnews moved from ADDITIONAL_news_tweet_id to CHINA_news_tweet_id.
+                     @spiegelonline stop tweeting at 20200108, it was removed from my collection query, tweet_id were saved                         on V1.0.

+V1.1: update data from April 2 to April 8.

 First online: April 2, 2020

-V1.1: update data from April 2 to April 8.

 ----------
 IMPORTANT: